 While there are several tests that must be met to treat losses from rental real estate as nonpassive, we offer a sample log designed to help taxpayers track whether or not they have met the hours tests for the participation classifications.
-The sample log includes a contemporaneous calendar to track daily hours by activity, as well as recommended documentation to support the activities.
+The sample log includes a contemporaneous calendar to track daily hours by activity, as well as recommended documentation to support the activity.

 Detailed, contemporaneous documentation of time devoted to each activity is necessary to support a taxpayer's position for treatment of rental real estate activity losses.
 Without this documentation, the IRS may not accept documentation created upon inquiry.
 Please consult your tax advisor regarding your specific facts and circumstances to determine the proper treatment of your rental real estate activity losses.